TimFinnegan/AnimatedUlysses/README.md

 - Boring chapters like ch3 and ch9 will need creative tricks.

-- Maybe speeches and thoughts can be 'summarised' in emoji?
+- Maybe speeches and thoughts can be 'summarised' in emoji? (requiring lots of new animations)

 chapters: